ug911/slackbolt-langflow-bot/README.md

 1. Open the Langflow workflow in the Langflow UI
 2. Modify the prompt templates and processing logic
 3. Export the updated workflow
-4. Replace the `Magic Summarizer Bot Flow.json` file
+4. Replace the `langflow_jsons/Magic Summarizer Bot Flow.json` file

 ## Troubleshooting